Luos-io/Documentation/get-started/get-started3.md

 custom_edit_url: null
 ---

+import ThemedImage from '@theme/ThemedImage';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 # Part 3: Unleash your code

 ## The network part: Create your first Luos network

-> **Warning:** In this last part, we assume that you had followed the first two parts of the [Get started tutorial](/docs/get-started/get-started).
+> **Warning:** In this last part, we assume that you had followed the first two parts of the [Get started tutorial](/get-started/get-started).
 Make sure to read and follow them before reading this page.

 In this part, we will learn how to configure Luos to access to your physical network between boards of your system, allowing you to deal with a multiple-boards system.
 Then we will try to run our first example into multiple boards.

 We will use the same boards than in the two first parts, but **you need to have two of them to create a network**.

-Supported boards are listed below [here](/docs/get-started/get-started1#setup-development-environment).
+Supported boards are listed below [here](/get-started/get-started1#setup-development-environment).

 ### Create a physical network